ERP Integration for Fintech and SaaS: Connecting QuickBooks, NetSuite, and Sage the Smart Way

 The economics make sense at scale.
 Building and maintaining five ERP integrations might cost $500K annually in engineering resources.
 A unified API reduces this to a predictable operational expense while accelerating feature development.

-ERP integration isn't optional for modern fintech and SaaS platforms—it's table stakes.
+ERP integration isn't optional for modern fintech and SaaS platforms.
 Your customers expect seamless data flow between systems.
 Manual processes and CSV exports don't cut it anymore.

 The traditional approach of building point-to-point integrations doesn't scale.
 You'll spend more time maintaining connectors than building core product features.
 Each new ERP multiplies complexity exponentially.